vestrel00/contacts-android/docs/basics/update-contacts.md

 ## Blank data are deleted

 Blank data are data entities that have only null, empty, or blank primary value(s).
-Blanks are deleted by update APIs.
+Blanks are deleted by update APIs, unless the corresponding fields are not included in the operation.

 For more info, read about [Blank data](./../entities/about-blank-data.md).

 ## Including only specific data

-To include only the given set of fields (data) in each of the update operation,
+To perform update operations only the given set of fields (data),

 ```kotlin
 .include(fields)
 ```

-For example, to only include email and name fields,
+For example, to perform updates on only email and name fields,

 ```kotlin
 .include { Email.all + Name.all }